AdobeDocs/workfront.en/help/quicksilver/documents/adobe-workfront-for-experience-manager-assets-essentials/aem-asset-integrations.md

     1. [Configure the Experience Manager Assets as a Cloud Service integration](/help/quicksilver/administration-and-setup/configure-integrations/configure-aacs-integration.md)
     Or
     1. [Configure the Experience Manager Assets Essentials integration](/help/quicksilver/documents/adobe-workfront-for-experience-manager-assets-essentials/setup-asset-essentials.md)
 1. Use the integration: Send assets, create linked folders, map metadata, and more.
-See [Adobe Workfront for Experience Manager Assets and Assets Essentials](/help/quicksilver/documents/adobe-workfront-for-experience-manager-assets-essentials/workfront-for-aem-asset-essentials.md) for more information.
+See [Adobe Workfront for Experience Manager Assets and Assets Essentials: article index](/help/quicksilver/documents/adobe-workfront-for-experience-manager-assets-essentials/workfront-for-aem-asset-essentials.md) for more information.